Bradford Clean Air Zone

 Bradford Clean Air Zone is a road traffic low-emission programme in the City of Bradford in West Yorkshire, England.
-Plans were advanced for many cities in England to have clean air zones (CAZ), but of the ones put forward in Yorkshire, only Bradford's CAZ has been taken to an operational stage.
+Plans were advanced for many cities in England to have Clean Air Zones (CAZ), but of the ones put forward in West Yorkshire, only Bradford's CAZ has been taken to an operational stage.
 The scheme commenced on 26 September 2022, and all vehicles, barring private cars and motorbikes, must be compliant with the scheme or face a charge for entering into the zone.
 The programme aims to help the district comply with legal limits for air quality.

 History

-Plans were developed in the late 2010s for several Yorkshire cities to have "clean air zones" (CAZ) – Bradford, Leeds, Sheffield, and whilst the latter two have postponed their plans, Bradford Council have pressed ahead with theirs, which gained approval in March 2021 for a launch in January of the following year.
-The scheme in Leeds was halted due to an unexpected fall in nitrous oxide levels.
-This fall was attributed to the COVID-19 pandemic lockdowns, which resulted in less traffic on the region's roads.
-The maximum legal limit of nitrous oxide pollution in the United Kingdom is 40 µg per cubic metre.
+Plans were developed in the late 2010s for several Yorkshire cities to have "clean air zones" (CAZ) – Bradford, Leeds, Sheffield, and whilst Leeds postponed their plans, Bradford Council have pressed ahead with theirs, which gained approval in March 2021 for a launch in January of the following year.
+Sheffield's CAZ started operating in February 2023 and the proposed scheme in Leeds was halted due drops in projected levels of nitrogen dioxide as the ciy's investment in low pollution schemes showed considerable benefits.
+At this time there was also fall in nitrogen dioxide levels, this fall was attributed to the COVID-19 pandemic lockdowns, which resulted in less traffic on the region's roads.
+The maximum legal limit of nitrogen dioxide pollution in the United Kingdom is 40 µg per cubic metre.
 In the City of Bradford district, levels have been found to be 45.3 µg on Queens Road (Canal Road), 48.8 µg on Market Street in the city centre, and as high as 50.6 µg on Shipley Airedale Road (in Bradford).
 The programme is to help combat pollution within the city (and wider district) which has been ordered, by ministerial direction, to reduce pollution levels being beyond legal limits for air quality.
 The area within the zone around Bradford City Centre follows the line of the A6177 city ring road.
 The northern section includes Canal Road and the A650 road to the Bingley bypass, including Saltaire and most of Shipley up to the Fox Corner Junction in Shipley.